thesavant42/retrorecon/docs/tools/mcp_setup_guide.md

 ## MCP Server Configuration Example

-External servers can be defined in a YAML file such as `mcp_servers.yaml`.
+External servers are defined in a single JSON or YAML file such as `mcp_servers.json`.
+Set the path with the `RETRORECON_MCP_SERVERS_FILE` environment variable if needed.
 Each entry specifies how the server should be launched or contacted:

 ```yaml
 - name: memory